 TimesFM or Chronos

-TimesFM delivers strong zero-shot performance across energy, retail, weather, and finance domains.
+TimesFM delivers strong zero-shot performance across public Monash and ETT-style forecasting tests and is available as an open model.
 Chronos offers probabilistic forecasts with uncertainty quantification.
-Both eliminate the cold-start problem.
+Both give a strong first baseline before domain-specific training.

 Long-horizon forecasting (weather, energy)